 Pink mustaches have become the hottest new trend in San Francisco.
 Or rather, pink mustaches affixed to the fronts of cars, a trademark of the informal ride-sharing service known as Lyft.
-Lyft and Sidecar, alongside other services such as Uber that utilize excess capacity from livery car companies, have effectively increased the city's ride-sharing capacity through crowd sourcing.
-All three companies use smart phone technology to connect vehicles to riders, and in the case of Lyft and Sidecar, anyone with a private vehicle and a clean driving record can sign up to be a driver.
+Lyft, WeGo Rideshare and Sidecar, alongside other services such as Uber that utilize excess capacity from livery car companies, have effectively increased the region's ridesharing capacity through crowd sourcing.
+All four companies use smart phone technology to connect vehicles to riders, and in the case of Lyft, WeGo Rideshare and Sidecar, anyone with a private vehicle and a clean driving record can sign up to be a driver.